davidgirdhar/Notes/aws/basics.md

     involves running core services  in standby mode, and triggering additional services as needed in case of disaster.

 ### Amazon LightSail
     It is the managed virtual server service.
+Lightsail gets you started quickly with preconfigured Linux and Windows application stacks and an intuitive management console.

 ### Containers
     Virtualizing an operating system to run multiple workloads on a single OS instance.